To Begin at the Beginning:

 The Secret Kingdom (1938) by Walter Greenwood

-Sadly, the dust-wrapper to the first (Cape) edition of The Secret Kingdom is the dullest of all Greenwood’s dust-wrappers (but see the Dust-wrappers section of this web-site for the much more interesting Hutchinson reprint dust-wrapper):
+Sadly, the dust-wrapper to the first (Cape) edition of The Secret Kingdom is one of the dullest of all Greenwood’s dust-wrappers (but see the Dust-wrappers section of this web-site for the much more interesting Hutchinson reprint dust-wrapper ):

 But the novel itself is not dull.
 Walter Greenwood’s father was a hairdresser and by the time he married Elizabeth Matilda Walter he had opened his own hairdresser’s shop (‘Tom’s Hairdressing Saloon’) at 56 Ellor Street, Salford (the premises are pictured in the frontispiece to Greenwood’s memoir, There Was A Time, 1967 and also on the website of the Walter Greenwood collection at the University of Salford Library: http://www.salford.ac.uk/__data/assets/xml_file/0007/530476/Greenwood.xml).
 The character of Robert Treville in Greenwood’s 1938 novel The Secret Kingdom is clearly a version of his father.
 Here, having just set up his barber’s shop in Salford, Treville considers his prospects: